landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-paging/README.txt

 == Changelog ==

+= 1.6.0 - September 27, 2023 =
+* FIX: Fixed issue with paging links not matching final URL in Filters add-on.
+* UPDATE: Added support for new Next Page add-on URLs via querystring `pg` parameters.
+* UPDATE: Updated paging resize functionality to use ResizeObserver.
+* UPDATE: Code cleanup and organization.

 = 1.5.6.2 - February 14, 2023 =
 * FIX: Fixed potential CSS issue with double loading icon when using Paging and Filters add-ons together.